vermosi/dbmm/README.md

 Don't Be Mad, Man... or 'dbmm' is a project I started to see how I could create a stress relieving website in the smallest way possible.

+Inspiration:
+  When I was working as a helpdesk tech for a medical company, I used to get flustered and angry.
+Storm about, and vent to my co-worker, Mr. Leroy Brown.
+Every time I would get in a tizzy, he would always say: "Don't be mad, man...".
+The quote became a day-in/day-out saying at the office, and an inside joke for the IT/Developer Team that worked there.

 The goals are:

   - Create a breathing circle animation.